Are probiotics good for dogs? Dog probiotics, explained

 • Don’t make a change without first consulting with your vet.
 Different products are used to treat different problems and you don’t want to inadvertently pick the wrong type.

-Thankfully, good pet insurance companies will help pay for the cost of probiotics when they are part of a veterinarian-recommended treatment plan.
+Thankfully, good dog insurance will help pay for the cost of probiotics when they are part of a veterinarian-recommended treatment plan.

 Jennifer Coates, DVM